SkipPharaoh/PersonalWebsite/src/content/work/DS-IBM-Capstone.md

 - Business case report for stakeholders

 ## Thank you
-Please feel free to leave a comment in my google slide presentation of findings.
+Please feel free to leave a comment in my google slide presentation.
 I always welcome constructive criticism.